Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Framework

 \emph{Exponential extrapolation.} In some cases the noisy behavior may not be well-depicted by a Taylor expansion.
 As an alternative one can consider an exponential model

-for some $r$ and $t$ which in general can be functions of $\varepsilon$.
-We can also construct an extrapolation strategy that is tailored towards noisy cost function values that are dominated by NIBP scaling as in Eq.~\eqref{eq:costconcentration}, where we model the effects of noise as
+for some $r$ and $t$ which in general can be functions of $\varepsilon$. {For instance, in Ref.~\cite{endo2018practical} it is chosen that $r(\thv_i,\varepsilon)^{-t(\thv_i,\varepsilon)} = e^{-N_g \varepsilon}$ where $N_g$ is the number of gates.
+In this case, the noise-free cost value is $p_0(\thv_i)$.} We can also construct an extrapolation strategy that is tailored towards noisy cost function values that are dominated by NIBP scaling as in Eq.~\eqref{eq:costconcentration}, where we model the effects of noise as